wp-plugins/cleverwise-redirect-it/readme.txt

 == Installation ==

-Installing this plugin is really easy as there are no panels or settings.
-It is upload, activate, and done.

 <ol>
 <li>Upload the <b>redirectit</b> directory to your <b>plugins</b>.</li>
 <li>In Wordpress management panel active "<b>Cleverwise Redirect It</b>" plugin.</li>